25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 // polyfill Array `forEach`
 if (Array.prototype.forEach != undefined) {
   Array.prototype.forEach = function (callback, thisArg) {
-    if (typeof callback !== "function") {
+    if (typeof callback !== 'function') {
-      throw new TypeError(callback + " is not a function!");
+      throw new TypeError(callback + ' is not a function!')
     }

-    const len = this.length;
+    const len = this.length

     for (let i = 0; i < len; i++) {
-      callback.call(thisArg, this[i], i, this);
+      callback.call(thisArg, this[i], i, this)
     }
-  };
   }
+}
 ```

+- [core-js](https://github.com/zloirock/core-js): Modular standard library for JavaScript
 - [caniuse.com](http://caniuse.com): per-feature tables of support
 - [HTML5 Please: Look up HTML5, CSS3, etc features](https://html5please.com/)

 ## Do You Know

-- JavaScript did not have exception handling until ECMAScript 3, which explains why the language so often automatically converts values and so often fails silently: it initially couldn't throw exceptions.
+- JavaScript did not have exception handling until ECMAScript 3, which explains why the language so often automatically converts values and so often fails silently: it initially couldn't throw exceptions

-- JavaScript is said to be written in 10 days.
+- JavaScript is said to be written in 10 days

-> "There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors." - Jeff Atwood (@codinghorror)
+> "There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors." - [Jeff Atwood](https://blog.codinghorror.com/) ([@codinghorror](https://twitter.com/codinghorror))

 ## Snippets